leaflet-extras/leaflet-providers/README.md

 ### HERE (formerly Nokia).

 In order to use HERE basemaps, you must [register](http://developer.here.com/getting-started).
-With your `devID` and `appID` specified in the options.  the available layers are:
+With your `app_id` and `app_code` specified in the options.
+The available layers are:

 * HERE.normalDay
 * HERE.normalGreyDay